Clery Act Report

 > student handbook us edition

 In 1990, in the interest of promoting school safety, Congress passed the Student Right-To-Know or Campus Security Act.
 The result of this act was that law enforcement records of crime committed on campus were now made available to the campus community.
 In 1998, the Campus Security Act was changed to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 By Oct.
-1 of each year, NYIT will publish an annual campus security report for each campus.
+1 of each year, New York Tech publishes an annual campus security report for each campus.
 These reports contain:

 - Crime statistics for the three most recent years concerning the occurrence on campus; and

 - Reporting criminal actions or other emergencies on campus;